Appetite

 R&D

-A selection of crockery purposely sourced for this course is available, from hand-hammered copperware by multigenerational Turkish copper artisans, to a cutlery rest made by Chef Ivan himself.
+A selection of crockery curated for this course, from hand- hammered copperware by multigenerational Turkish copper artisans, to pottery designed and made by Ivan and the team.
 All cutlery rests on the tables are part of the same single moulded clay piece, painted together.
 They all, when joined together, form a single piece.
-Great attention has been paid to the imperfection of handmade ceramics, and the hope is that guests connect to the human element behind all handmade objects.
-The snacks are also served in custom-made hexagonal vessels, as a symbol for connection of things being webbed and interlinked in systems thinking.

 Methodology